kateaew/ABM/README.md

 * [Licence](#licence)

 ## Introduction
-This project was made for an assignment for University of Leeds.
+This project was made for an assignment for University of Leeds for the module GEOG5003M - Programming for Geographical Information Analysis.

 The aim of the program is to have agents interact with the environment, producing both visual and text outputs.